A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

 The reader is at this point invited to examine Figure \ref{fig:Pn299} as an example and compare it to the proof above, for clarity.
-The point is that for any generator $[x;i,j]$ in the basis shown, all elements in filtration level $\mathcal F_{j,i}$ have the same type (exceptional or ordinary) as $[x;i,j]$, and therefore grading considerations imply that $\iota_K$ must simply interchange the planar gradings.
+The point is that for any generator $[x;i,j]$ in the basis shown, all elements in filtration level $\mathcal F_{j,i}$ with the same homological grading as $[x;i,j]$ have the same type (exceptional or ordinary) as $[x;i,j]$, and therefore grading considerations imply that $\iota_K$ must simply interchange the planar gradings.